DUNGEON MASTER'S NOTES

 "I believe you find life such a problem because you think there are the good people and the bad people," said the man.
 "You're wrong, of course.
 There are, always and only, the bad people, but some of them are on opposite sides."
 He waved his thin hand toward the city and walked over to the window.
 "A great rolling sea of evil," he said, almost proprietorally.
 "Shallower in some places, of course, but deeper, oh so much deeper in others.
 But people like you put together little rafts of rules and vaguely good intentions and say, this is the opposite, this will triumph in the end.
 Amazing! ...Down there," he said, "are people who will follow any dragon, worship any god, ignore any iniquity.
 All out of a kind of humdrum, everyday badness.
 Not the really high, creative loathesomeness of the great sinners, but a sort of mass-produced darkness of the soul...
 They accept evil not because they say yes, but because they don't say no." - page 337 of Guards!
 Guards! by Terry Pratchett

-Chaotic neutral are very volatile places to live in.
-Laws are not nearly as important as consequences, and if consequences are light, lawlessness will reign.
+Chaotic neutral locations are very volatile to live in.
+Laws are not nearly as important as consequences, and if consequences are light, lawlessness reigns.
 Crime often runs rampant in chaotic neutral cities, as everyone is out for themselves, including the policing forces.
 Some chaotic neutral cities are run by crime associations that do not have to be very secretive about their dealings.
 Chaotic neutral cities will often deal with rival suppliers of goods as well as with rival kingdoms.
 They switch alliances at the drop of a hat and are known for their selfishness in surrounding areas.

 There are no true neutral cities.
 Masses of people do not lend themselves to balance easily.
 There may be smaller groupings (small tribes at best, a family cluster perhaps) that govern themselves outside of a city and according to their own laws.
 Schools of monks, groups of druids and perhaps some elven gatherings consider balance in everything to be most important.
 An elder or a group of wise folk are usually the ones who decide major courses of action in true neutral clusters.
 Such groups are very rare and will be as likely to stay away from the world stage as to play on it.

-You can mix and match governing systems and alignments for maximum effects.
-A lawful evil monarchy will be quite different from a lawful good monarchy.
-It will lend to the realism of your campaign to consider these things and it will keep your player characters on their toes.
-They won't know how every city and town they run across is governed.
-You can get away with more in Skullport than you can in Baldur's Gate.
+It will lend to the realism of your campaign to consider these things and it will definitely keep your player characters on their toes.
+They won't know how the cities and towns they run across are governed until they're probably too close to just back out.
 In order to know that the world is beautiful, you have to show the other shades possible.
 It may seem like I am just trying to give DMs more to do.
 I assure you, I don't do much more than is necessary to run an entertaining game.
 I think that these considerations can be shortcuts, and they can also be points of inspiration.
 Definition, personality, realism, options - politics and alignments can help add all of these things to your game.